dwavesystems/dwave-ocean-sdk/docs/quantum_research/experimental_research.rst

 Experimental Research
 =====================

-Some QPU solvers support experimental research features, such as multicolor annealing.
+Some QPU solvers in the |cloud|_ service support experimental features used for advanced research, described in this section.

 .. note::
-    Not all accounts have access to this type of QPU solver.
+    Not all accounts have access to such research quantum computers.

-.. _research_enablement_fast_reverse_annealing:
+.. _qpu_experimental_research_fast_reverse_annealing:

 Fast Reverse Annealing
 ======================